2020PB/police-brutality/reports/Ohio.md

 ## Canton

-### Police spray mace, fire tear gas and flash bangers at protestors, even after they have dispersed | May 29th
+### Police spray mace, fire tear gas and flashbangs at protestors, even after they have dispersed | May 29th

 Police warn protestors blocking road that chemical agents will be deployed.
 The crowd mostly disperses after the warning, but police start using mace anyway.
-Police continue to use tear gas, flash bangers, and mace, even after protestors are out of the roadway.
-In part 2 of the video at 7:58, one of the used flash bang canisters is shown.
+Police continue to use tear gas, flashbangs, and mace, even after protestors are out of the roadway.
+In part 2 of the video at 7:58, one of the used flashbang canisters is shown.
 It is labeled 5440 Launchable Flameless Expulsion OC.

-tags: pepper-spray, flash-bangs, tear-gas
+tags: pepper-spray, flashbangs, tear-gas

 id: oh-canton-1